 In addition to regular Physical Education classes, involvement by students in inter-house competitions as either participants or supporters is expected.
 There are four sports Houses - Aitken (Red), Ridley (Green), Bridgewater (Blue) and Hume (Gold).
-Each student belongs to a House and during the year students compete in the inter-house competitions, swimming, athletics, and cross country.

-Regular interschool sport is also planned for all year levels.
-A range of interschool sports are offered throughout each term.
+Each student belongs to a House and during the year students compete in inter-house competitions, such as swimming and athletics.
+A range of interschool sports are offered throughout terms 1 to 3, for all year levels.
 This includes weekly training and a competitive tournament against other schools in the same division.